kaapana/kaapana/docs/source/getting_started/deployment.rst

 Undeploy a Kaapana Platform
 ---------------------------

-Step 1: Platform Uninstallation
+Step 1: Platform Undeployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To uninstall Kaapana platform, kaapana-platform-chart and all related charts need to be deleted.
-For that, run the installation script :code:`./install_platform.sh` and choose the **3) Uninstall** option.
+To undeploy Kaapana platform, kaapana-platform-chart and all related charts need to be deleted.
+For that, run the deployment script :code:`./deploy_platform.sh` and choose the **3) Undeploy** option.

-If the **uninstallation fails**, make sure to manually check
+If the **undeployment fails**, make sure to manually check

 1. All helm charts are deleted.
 All helm charts in Kaapana are created with the same namespace so that they are distinguished from possible other charts